SPEAKING Events

 Join Allie at upcoming events or book her for your own

-Allie presents on empowering teams to support kids with feeding challenges, early intervention through strengths-and routines-based intervention lens, prelinguistic skills, and feeding and communication development.
-She offers both personalized and curated talks and presentations, thoughtfully designed for each audience and adaptable to both in-person and virtual formats
+Allie’s training empowers teams and parents, as it takes a village to raise a child.
+Allie’s talks focus on staff/community/parent training to support kids with feeding challenges, feeding and communication development, train early intervention professionals through strengths-and routines-based intervention lens, and prelinguistic skills.
+She offers both personalized and curated talks and presentations, thoughtfully designed for each audience and adaptable to both in-person and virtual formats.

 BIOGRAPHY: ABOUT ALLIE